ZehaoDou-official/FPS-SMC-2023/README.md

 - CUDA 11.3.1

-It is okay to use lower version of CUDA with proper pytorch version.

-Ex) CUDA 10.2 with pytorch 1.7.0
+It is okay to use lower version of CUDA and pytorch as long as they are compatible, (such as CUDA 10.2 and pytorch 1.7.0)

 <br />